-The most common places to find coupons are in newspapers and magazines.
+The most common places to find coupons are in newspapers (Sunday coupon inserts), mailers, local retailers (such as costco, huggies etc), a local coupon booklet and magazines.
 But there are easier ways to get coupons, especially since fewer people are paying for a newspaper subscription these days.

 But what if you want to get free coupons by mail?

 In this article, I’m going to show you how to get free coupons and other freebies in the mail from your favorite brands.